 Why are modifiers used to characterize RRMS?

-Disease activity and progression should be evaluated at regular intervals by neurologic examination and MRI.
+Disease activity and worsening should be evaluated at regular intervals by neurologic examination and MRI.
 Being able to characterize the course of your disease at different points in time helps you and your MS care provider discuss your treatment options and expected outcomes.
 For example:

 - If you have RRMS that is active and worsening, you and your MS care provider may want to discuss a different treatment approach than if there were no evidence of activity or worsening.
 Together, you can weigh the potential risks and benefits of other treatment options.

 - If your symptoms have not worsened on the treatment you are currently taking, but you have evidence of new disease activity on your MRI, you and your healthcare provider may discuss switching to another treatment with a different mechanism of action in order to control the disease activity more effectively and help prevent worsening.